FOOD MARKETERS DEFEND ADVERTISING PRACTICES

 Calls for Restrictions on Children-Oriented Advertising

-Other critics, such as Margo G. Wootan, director of nutrition policy for the Center for Science in the Public Interest, have told Congress that marketers are using popular cartoon characters to promote a wide variety of high-fat foods to children.
+Margo G. Wootan, director of nutrition policy for the Center for Science in the Public Interest, however, said marketers are responsible for the problem and expressed dismay that while marketers are using popular cartoon characters to promote all sorts of high-fat foods, there is no one promoting alternatives.

 "I certainly wish Harry Potter would urge my daughter to eat her zucchini," she said.
 "It's not that marketing is bad.
 It's that the very [foods] that are marketed are the ones that we as parents would like [our children] to eat least."

 C. Manly Molpus, president-CEO of the Grocery Manufacturers Association, said food marketers couldn't be successful for long if they didn't earn consumers' trust.

 "The industry is continuing to ensure that its advertising and marketing practices do not encourage overeating or inappropriate consumption of foods," he said, adding that the industry is working to make sure its marketing accurately portrays products.